Based on the name Eris, the Greek goddess of discord, erisology is a word I made up that means “the study of disagreement”.

 Erisology is the study of this dysfunction and, theoretically, the attempt to fix some of it by making people more aware of how it happens and how it doesn’t always need to happen.

 This part was highlighted in the Atlantic article on erisology, making it appear both to some readers and to some interviewed academics that I believed that 1) angry public discourse isn’t being studied or theorized, 2) its aggressiveness is a mystery, and 3) the high level of conflict is purely accidental.
 That’s not the case.
 For more on this, read A Defense of Erisology.

-I could also add, after having written In Favor of Sometimes Sounding Like a Robot since then, that I suspect people with a more prickly, STEM-type temperament like myself, have a somewhat different view of what requires explanation and what those explanations ought to look like than most social scientists do.
+I could also add, after having written In Favor of Sometimes Sounding Like a Robot since then, that I suspect people with a more prickly, STEM-type temperament (like me) have a somewhat different view of what requires explanation and what those explanations ought to be like than most social scientists do.

 This definition of dysfunctional disagreement is a little bit different from what I wrote above, but I think broadly compatible.